 - Animal Health and Public Safety, 2534 Prospect Ave., will continue responding to citizen calls, but will practice social distancing onsite.
 The office, however, will be closed so those requesting access to public records are urged to use the online form at www.kcmo.gov .

-- Regulated Industries, located inside the Century Towers building at 635 Woodland, is changing its hours of operation to noon to 4:30 p.m. effective Friday, March 20, 2020.
+- Regulated Industries, located inside the Century Towers building at 635 Woodland, has changed its hours of operation to noon to 4:30 p.m.
 Phones will be answered from 8 a.m. to 5 p.m.

 - Tow Services and Solid Waste Services are continuing business as usual, but continuing to emphasize social distancing and enhanced cleaning/sanitation procedures.
 Neighborhood clean-ups have been temporarily suspended.